district10/blog/_posts/post-0098-probability-and-statistics.md

 :   A tolerance interval is a statistical interval within which, with some
     confidence level, a specified proportion of a sampled population falls.

-    "More speciﬁcally, a 100×p%/100×(1−α) tolerance interval provides limits within which at least a certain proportion (p) of the population falls with a given level of conﬁdence (1−α)."
+    "More speciﬁcally, a **100×p%/100×(1−α) tolerance interval** provides limits within which at least a certain proportion (p) of the population falls with a given level of confidence (1−α)."

-    "A (p, 1−α) tolerance interval (TI) based on a sample is constructed so that it would include at least a proportion p of the sampled population with conﬁdence 1−α; such a TI is usually referred to as p-content −(1−α) coverage TI."
+    "A (p, 1−α) tolerance interval (TI) based on a sample is constructed so that it would include at least a proportion p of the sampled population with confidence 1−α; such a TI is usually referred to as p-content −(1−α) coverage TI."

     "A (p, 1−α) upper tolerance limit (TL) is simply an 1−αupper confidence